pysys-test/pysys-test/docs/UserGuide.rst

 If instead of setting a default for just one test you wish to set the default for many tests from your custom `BaseTest` subclass, then you would do the same thing in the definition of that `BaseTest` subclass.
-If you don't have a custom BaseTest class, you can use `self.runner.getXArg()<pysys.runner.BaseRunner.getXArg>` from any plugin to get the value or default, with the same type conversion described above.
+If you don't have a custom BaseTest class, you can use `self.runner.getXArg() <pysys.baserunner.BaseRunner.getXArg>` from any plugin to get the value or default, with the same type conversion described above.

 The other mechanism that PySys supports for configurable test options is